syamsoul/laravel-datatable-ssp/README.md

 &nbsp;
 ## Usage & Reference

-\* Before you read this section, you can take a look [the example below](#example) to clearly understand.
+\* Before you read this section, you can take a look [the example below](#example) to make it more clear to understand.

 &nbsp;
 ### How to use it?

-Firstly, you must add this line to your Controller:
+First, you must add this line to your Controller:
 ```php
 use SoulDoit\DataTable\SSP;
 ```